aralroca/next-translate/README.md

 ### Requirements

-In order to take the advantage of Automatic Static Optimization of Next.js, make sure to don't use a custom server.
+In order to take the advantage of Automatic Static Optimization of Next.js, make sure to not use a custom server.

 If you need a custom server, instead of this Getting started, take a look to [this other one](/docs/USING_CUSTOM_SERVER.md).